Association of College Honor Societies

 The Association of College Honor Societies (ACHS) is a voluntary association of national collegiate and post-graduate honor societies.
-It was established on December 30, 1925 by six organizations: Alpha Omega Alpha, the Order of the Coif, Phi Beta Kappa, Phi Kappa Phi, Sigma Xi, and Tau Beta Pi.
+It was established on December 30, 1925, by six organizations: Alpha Omega Alpha, the Order of the Coif, Phi Beta Kappa, Phi Kappa Phi, Sigma Xi, and Tau Beta Pi.

 History

 The Association of College Honor Societies (ACHS) was formed in 1925 to create a network of affiliated societies and promote standards for scholarship and leadership on campus.
 The founding societies intended to establish and maintain desirable standards for groups wishing to call themselves honor societies.
 These standards included criteria for membership, governance, and chapter operation.

 Representatives of Alpha Omega Alpha, the Order of the Coif, Phi Beta Kappa, and Sigma Xi attended its preliminary meeting held on October 2, 1925.
 When ACHS was officially established on December 30, 1925, its founding members were Alpha Omega Alpha, the Order of the Coif, Phi Beta Kappa, Phi Kappa Phi, Sigma Xi, and Tau Beta Pi.
+They were joined by Omicron Delta Kappa and Sigma Tau in March 1930.
+The organization's first president was Francis W. Shepardson of Phi Beta Kappa.

 Since then, more than 65 honors societies have joined ACHS, becoming an international organization.
 However, not all legitimate honor societies apply for membership in ACHS.
 ACHS coordinates member organizations and facilitates communications between them.
 It also provides both scholarships to members of its member organizations.

-The honor society standards set by the Association of College Honor Societies are mentioned by the U.S. government's Office of Personnel Management for entry into government employment at GS-7 Level: "Applicants can be considered eligible based on membership in one of the national scholastic honor societies listed... by the Association of College Honor Societies.
+The honor society standards set by the Association of College Honor Societies are mentioned by the U.S. government's Office of Personnel Management for entry into government employment at the GS-7 Level: "Applicants can be considered eligible based on membership in one of the national scholastic honor societies listed... by the Association of College Honor Societies.
 Agencies considering eligibility based on any society not included in the following list must ensure that the honor society meets the minimum requirements of the Association of College Honor Societies."

 In 2024, ACHS had 65 active member societies located in North America.
 Its headquarters are at 30 North Gould Street #29147 in Sheridan, Wyoming.

 List of member organizations

-As of 2024, 65 organizations are affiliated with the ACHS.
+As of 2026, 68 organizations are affiliated with the ACHS.